 Case Study: Wireless Operator Deploys Data Fabric to Gain a Single View of Customer

 The benefits of this approach are best explained through a real-world example.
 A leading wireless network operator in the US, with over 70 million customers, was looking for any way to gain an edge on their competition.
-They partnered with HCL to help them achieve this goal.
+They partnered with HCLTech to help them achieve this goal.
 We were well aware that the market was fierce and mature, and that the client needed a data-driven strategy that would allow them to offer unique, customized and tailored offers & promotions to their customers, leading to market disruption.

 For this they would need to consolidate over 80 distributed data sources, with over 1.7 petabytes of data, while also managing the daily incremental load of ten billion records.
-HCL helped them establish a next generation solution that wasn’t just another monolithic silo.
+HCLTech helped them establish a next generation solution that wasn’t just another monolithic silo.
 So, we developed a data lake designed for business intent that was drawn from a number of distributed data lakes within the enterprise.

 We employed a Data Fabric approach, like the one described earlier, that connected these disparate sources.
 Through it, the client was able to ingest, harmonize, and create visualizations of the raw data from across a centralized platform for sharper business insights.